Kingswood, Buckinghamshire: Railway

 The Metropolitan extended its route north from Baker Street through Harrow and Rickmansworth to Aylesbury and bought out the Aylesbury & Buckingham Railway from Aylesbury via Quainton Road to Verney Junction - and took over the operation of the Wotton Tramway from Quainton Road to Brill.
 At the same time Manchester, Sheffield, & Lincolnshire Railway extended its main line south to meet the Metropolitan at Quainton Road and then ran along the latter to Finchley Road, where it diverged west to a separate terminus at Marylebone.

-Therefore, it seems that in the latter half of the 1800s Kingswood was not only on the main coaching route to Cirencester, Cheltenham and Bath but also right in the middle of great infrastructure developments linking it to major hubs North and South.
-This could explain why such an eminent person as Henry Grattan Guinness decided to site his only known UK chapel in Kingswood.

 Tetchwick

 Within Kingswood parish is the hamlet of Tetchwick, located to the south west of the main village on a spar road off the main A41.